For General Practitioners

 The General Practice Liaison Unit (GPLU) at the Women's and Children's Hospital is a new patient care initiative to improve the coordination of care for South Australian children living with Asthma and other chronic conditions.
 The GPLU has been established through a partnership between the Adelaide Primary Health Network (PHN), Country SA PHN and the Women's and Children's Health Network.

 The GPLU aims to strengthen communication and integration between the hospital and treating GPs, giving children with chronic conditions the best possible care.

 The members of the GPLU are:

-- Dr Helena Williams, GP Liaison Officer is also a practising GP in the Adelaide Hills, South Australia, and is the current Presiding Member of the Governing Council of the Southern Adelaide Local Health Network and Chair of the Australian Commission on Safety and Quality in Health Care's Primary Care Committee.
-She has had a lot of experience in working in the space of GP and hospital integration and is really excited to be a part of the GPLU
+- Dr Helena Williams, GP Liaison Officer is also a practising GP in the Adelaide Hills, South Australia and the Chair of the Australian Commission on Safety and Quality in Health Care's Primary Care Committee.
+She has had a lot of experience working in the space of GP and hospital integration and is really excited to be a part of the GPLU.

 - Nicole Kelly, Nurse Consultant (Care Coordinator) is a Registered Nurse and Midwife who has worked at the Women's and Children's Hospital for 17 years.
 Nicole has previously managed two of the paediatric units at the Women's and Children's Hospital and has a strong commitment to the delivery of safe and quality healthcare.
 She is passionate about paediatric nursing and dedicated to improving the health outcomes of young children and adolescents.